bongohive-internship/css-introduction-Zawadi15/README.md

 # conclusion

-### You are now able link files and make reference to them.
+### You are now able to link files and make reference to them.

 ## Next class